lava/dockermail/README.md

     make

 You can build single targets, so if you dont want the webmail you can just run `make dovecot` instead.
-The Makefile is extremely simple, so you can just look inside for more information
+The Makefile is extremely simple, dont be afraid to look inside.

 6) Run container and map ports 25 and 143 from the host to the container.
    To store your mail outside the container, map `/srv/vmail/` to